Malcolm Knapp Research Forest

 The Malcolm Knapp Research Forest is located in the Coast Mountains, about 60 km from Vancouver, in Maple Ridge, British Columbia.
-The forest is approximately 5,157 hectares and has many different types of terrain.
-The forest is home to some 400-year-old trees, though the vast majority of trees are 70–120 years old.
-It was a site of major logging from the 1800s to 1931, but was officially established as the UBC/Malcolm Knapp Research Forest in 1949 because of the major influence from the late UBC professor Malcolm Knapp.
-Although today it is dedicated to research and education, it is also a popular destination for trail hiking and camps.
+The forest is approximately 5,157 hectares (12,743 acres) and has many different types of terrain.
+The forest is home to some trees 400+ years old, though the vast majority of trees are 70–120 years old.
+It was a site of major logging from the 1800s through to 1931, but was officially established as the UBC Malcolm Knapp Research Forest in 1949 in recognition of major influence from the late UBC professor Malcolm Knapp, who was the first Registered Professional Forester in British Columbia.
+Although today it is dedicated to research and education, it is also a popular destination for public day-use trail hiking.

 Historic influence and UBC research

 In 1922 when the forestry program at UBC was just two years old, Malcolm Knapp, a professor of forestry, had a vision to conduct research for forestry.
 He taught courses on logging, wood technology and forestry products.
-At this time, the university only had a small forest on the edge of campus for research, so his influence was immense when the University of British Columbia took over management of the forest in 1949.
-His vision of having a large and vast forest became reality.
+At this time, the university only had a small forest for research, located on the edge of the UBC campus in Point Grey.
+When the University of British Columbia took over management of the forest in 1949, Knapp's vision of having a large and vast forest dedicated to forestry operations and research became a reality.
 This vision, along with his passion for salvaging and silviculture for the Forestry Program at UBC, was of great importance as his 41 years of service for the university ended in 1963.
-After his many years of service to the forest and the university, the Research Forest officially changed its name to Malcolm Knapp/UBC Research Forest in 1988, and then he died a year later.
+After his many years of service to the forest and the university, the Research Forest officially changed its name to the UBC Malcolm Knapp Research Forest in 1988.

-UBC also holds a spot at the top of one of the mountains for a liquid mirror telescope observatory (UBC LMTO).
-It was established in 1995 as part of the development of liquid-mirror technology.
-The telescope overlooks the Fraser Valley and is far enough away from the city lights to provide a great research facility.

-There are currently 84 research projects going on at the forest, all related to riparian management, silviculture, wildlife, hydrology, ecology, and other applied science fields.
-Research in the forest for the past decade has seen a shift from projects looking at maximizing growth and yields in managed forests to the ecological impacts different forestry practices has on the forest.
-UBC also releases annual reports in which one can see what is going on in the forest, what research they are conducting, and any updates on projects.
-Staff changes, silviculture reports (including clear-cuts, thinning, etc.), along with major events for the forest are all summarized in these reports.
-Please see external links for archives.
+There are over 1,000 research projects to date that have taken place at the forest; most are related to riparian management, silviculture, wildlife, hydrology, ecology, and other applied science fields.